cloudmailin/docs.cloudmailin.com/content/outbound/getting_started.md

 ### SMTP Settings

 SMTP settings will be available from within the dashboard of your account.

-Currently we require TLS to allow our self issued certificates.
-This might require VERIFY_PEER to be turned off in OpenSSL.
+Before you can send email we require SMTP Autentication.
+You'll need to provide a username and password via `LOGIN` or `PLAIN` auth.
+In order for this to be secure we only accept SMTP Auth once an encrptyed session has been established via the `STARTTLS` command.

 The SMTP transaction will reply with the message-id of the message to use for bounce tracking if required.